Penetration TestJan Kahmen9 min read

 Cost and Pricing for a Pentest

-Penetration testing or pen testing is an important activity to secure an organization's information resources and IT infrastructure, which includes communication networks, software solutions, personal computer endpoints (i.e. workstation PCs and laptops running Windows and Linux & mobile apps), servers and cloud solutions, such as an AWS infrastructure.
+Penetration testing is a critical activity for securing an organization's information resources and IT infrastructure, including communication networks, software solutions, endpoints (workstation PCs and laptops running Windows and Linux, mobile apps), servers, and cloud solutions such as AWS infrastructure.

-Today, penetration testing is a mandatory requirement for hospitals, financial institutions, telecommunication providers, public institutions and authorities as well as for the service industry in general.
-While the demand for pentesting services has increased, there are still gaps for stakeholders in establishing a fair pricing structure that is suitable for both the pentesting provider and the customer organization.
+Today, penetration testing is a mandatory requirement for hospitals, financial institutions, telecommunication providers, public institutions and authorities, as well as the service industry in general.
+While demand for pentesting services has grown, stakeholders still face challenges in establishing a fair pricing structure that works for both the pentesting provider and the client organization.

-This question usually arises when negotiating the cost of a pentest of IT.
-However, this depends on several factors, including the complexity of the organization, server systems, and applications to be evaluated, the experience of the analyst, the cost of the scanning tools used by the pentest vendor with the license fees, the scope of the test, any corrective actions based on the test results, and the retesting process.
-Specific skills that increase costs, such as SAP pentest, log or hardware analysis, or a specialized testing framework such as PCI DSS, may also be required.
+This question typically arises when negotiating the cost of an IT pentest.
+The answer depends on several factors, including the complexity of the organization, server systems, and applications to be assessed, the analyst's experience, the cost of scanning tools used by the pentest vendor including license fees, the scope of the test, any remediation actions based on the test results, and the retest.
+Specialized requirements can also increase costs, such as SAP pentesting, protocol or hardware analysis, or a specific testing framework like PCI DSS.

-ndly, the scanning tools used by the service provider are all part of the cost of the service, as the fee charged should be able to compensate for the cost of acquiring the tools and their licence fees.
-Otherwise, it will not make economic sense to pay for software licenses without being able t
+Additionally, the scanning tools used by the service provider are part of the overall cost, as the fees must cover tool acquisition and license expenses.
+Otherwise, it would not be economically viable to pay for software licenses without being able to recoup those costs through the work performed.

-The IT security service provider's experience with regard to the profiles of its customer base also comes into play.
-If the service provider has acquired high-profile customers and also enjoys a large volume of orders, it will most likely charge a higher price than if the opposite is the case.
+The IT security provider's experience and the profile of its customer base also play a role.
+If the provider has won high-profile clients and handles a large volume of engagements, it will typically charge a higher price.

-IT security can never be perfect, so a degressive and cost-efficient approach to an optimum must take place.
-Basically, the longer pentesters examine the infrastructure, mobile apps or web applications, the more meaningful the results are.
+IT security is always a matter of trade-offs, so a cost-efficient approach toward an optimum is essential.
+As a general rule, the longer pentesters examine the infrastructure, mobile apps, or web applications, the more meaningful the results.

-Penetration tests are snapshots that are often out of date after only one week.
-This metric should also be taken into account, as this would allow future tests to be performed incrementally to reduce costs.
-Here, regular and event-driven automated pentesting can provide a certain basic, but not high, level of security and maturity.
+Penetration tests are snapshots that can become outdated within as little as one week.
+This should also be factored in, as future tests can be performed incrementally to reduce costs.
+Regular and event-driven automated pentesting can help maintain a basic, though limited, security standard and maturity level.

 Pentest: Costs in Relation to Efficiency